varglbargl/disco-stu/README.md

 # disco-stu
-Stuwart, a bot for discord
+Stuwart, the Games for Spiders Discord chat bot.